Secrets of success – the building blocks for effective teams

 “An ideal team should ideally have a healthy balance of all 9 team roles.
 Strong teams normally have a strong Co-ordinator, a Plant, a Monitor Evaluator and one or more Implementers, Team workers, Resource investigators or Completer finishers.
 A shaper Should be an alternative to a Co-ordinator rather than having both.”

 More recently myHRdept were called in to support an IT business with a niche platform.
 The MD was the clearest example of a Shaper you could ever imagine.
 He was given carte blanche to recruit his senior team and so off he went, recruiting perfect clones of himself.
 To the sometimes amusement of the overall team the Shapers group would charge as one from one priority to the next, everyday was like an episode of the Keystone Cops.
 Because of the lack of other team types very little of substance got done and the environment became utterly chaotic.
 The frenetic activity didn’t yield results and some months later (as I had rather smugly predicted) the MD was fired.

-When building a business, and particular when forming a team to run a particular project it’s important to remember that a balance of team types is required and the Belbin Self Perception Inventory (a simple paper-based test) can be extremely useful.
+When building a business, and in particular when forming a team to run a particular project, it’s important to remember that a balance of team types is required and the Belbin Self Perception Inventory can be extremely useful.

 Former Coca-Cola HRD Bill Larke now leads specialist HR outsource provider myHRdept.
 The Company was established in 2002 and also provides ER guidance and support to the HR teams of larger employers.